 - Books with a very unique, special, “I haven’t seen this before” premise that can be summed up in a sentence or two, but also doesn’t sound totally crazy.
-Try telling your book idea to someone who doesn’t know you – if, after you do, the person says, “Wow!” that’s the kind of thing I’m looking for.
+Try telling your book idea to someone who doesn’t know you – if, after you do, the person says, “Wow!” that’s the kind of thing I’d love to see.

 - Upmarket / literary suspense / thrillers.
-I’d love to find upmarket, literary psychological suspense stories – again something voice-driven, with a unique concept and really strong writing.
+I’d love to find upmarket psychological suspense stories with unique concepts and really strong writing.

 - Escape stories that take us totally out of our world and into another.
 (But keep in mind that I don’t represent science fiction or fantasy.)

 - Upbeat subjects.
 I avoid “misery memoirs” and books about terrorists bent on destroying civilization.

 - History has always been a passion, so I’m on the lookout for something that brings the past to life and makes it relevant.